Database for Institutional Comparisons in Europe (DICE)

 The Database for Institutional Comparisons in Europe – DICE – is one of Ifo’s service products and can be accessed free-of-charge online.
 The database allows users to search for cross-country comparisons of systematic information on institutions, regulatory systems, legal requirements and the mechanisms of their application.
 Although DICE is not a statistical database, it also contains data on the outputs (economic effects) of institutions and regulations where relevant.

-Visual Storytelling allows you to analyse DICE information using interactive maps and graphs.
-This new feature enables users to:
+Visual Storytelling allows you to analyse DICE information using interactive maps and graphs:

 - See how indicators alter over time (play function)